24 Ways to Improve Your Website's User Experience for SEO

 Hidden divs are an excellent way to put information behind "collapsed" shutters, like an FAQ where the questions are visible, but the answers are hidden until you click.
 This strategy can be acceptable in moderation, but some people love going overboard with them for SEO, as you can stuff a ton of content into your page without changing the look or feel.

-Hidden Image in CSS
+Hidden Image In Css

 Try to cut back on how much information is hidden, visually, from your users.
 Use it with purpose, not just as a design element.